Anger Management Live with @ProjectProactive

 What about not expressing anger?

 Okay, expression can be bad.
 So what about not expressing?
 Bottling up, keeping anger inside.
 Great, great, great.
-Except, not.
-Takes a toll on our mental and physical health.
-Ruminating is not fun.
-And it still comes out in our behaviour, i.e. being more distant, irritable.
-Also, eventually builds up to strong anger reaction.
-So no.
+Except, maybe not.
+Keeping things inside can take a toll on our mental and physical health and ruminating is not fun!
+As well, even if we try to keep anger inside it can still comes out in subtle ways, i.e. being more distant, irritable.
+Keeping things inside may also simply eventually lead to a larger blow-up moment.

 So, what is effective anger management?